ucla-biostat-257/2024spring/syllabus/syllabus.md

 ### Final Grade

-Grades will be based on homework (75%) and class participation (lecture/office hour attendance and questions) (25%).
+Grades will be based on homework (75%) and class participation (lecture/office hour questions, iClicker, CampusWire) (25%).

 ### UCLA ADA Policy